 Osteoporosis: Causes, Symptoms and Treatment

-Osteoporosis is a condition that occurs when the bone density decreases and bones become more porous, therefore weaker and brittle.
+Osteoporosis is a condition that occurs when bone density decreases and bones become more porous, therefore weaker and brittle.
 With less bone mass present, bones become more prone to breaking.
 Bone density begins to decrease after a person hits 35 years old.

 Bone Basics

 Our bones are made up primarily of collagen, along with calcium and protein to give it strength.
 The combination of hard mineral (calcium) and soft protein (collagen) allows the bone to be flexible but strong enough to handle stress.
 The bones and teeth contain more than 99 percent of the body’s calcium.
 The blood contains the other one percent.
 Two types of bone exist in the body.
-Cortical bone forms the outer layer, and is more dense.
-Trabecular bone is the spongy structure that makes up the inner layer of the bone.
+Cortical bone forms the outer layer and is more dense.
+The trabecular bone is the spongy structure that makes up the inner layer of the bone.
 Remodeling is the process in which bone is renewed many times throughout life.
 Resorption and formation are the two stages of remodeling.
 During resorption, osteoclasts break down and dispose of old, weaker bone tissue.
 Then, osteoblasts replace the old tissue with new tissue during formation.

 Symptoms of Osteoporosis